Skip to content

 The Spanish IRPF is a tax partially devolved to the autonomous communities.
 Each community has legislative power over the regional tranche of the tax: it can set its own regional rate scale, establish its own deductions and modify the personal and family allowances applicable in its territory.
 This dual structure — national tranche plus regional tranche — is what opens the door to the Mbappé Law.

 The Comunidad de Madrid has historically been the most active Spanish region in using its fiscal legislative powers to reduce the tax burden on its residents: it was a pioneer in eliminating the Wealth Tax (100% bonus it has maintained for years), has applied reductions to the regional IRPF rates and has introduced numerous specific deductions.
-The regional deduction for investor new residents in Decreto Legislativo 1/2024 is the most ambitious measure in this strategy.
+The regional investment deduction for new residents introduced by Ley 4/2024 (art.
+17 bis DL 1/2010 of Madrid) is the most ambitious measure in this strategy.

-The Comunidad de Madrid approved in July 2024 Decreto Legislativo 1/2024 [VERIFY: full official title and BOCM reference], consolidating and updating the regional IRPF normative text.
-This decree incorporated a new regional deduction specifically targeted at new residents in the Comunidad de Madrid who invest in certain categories of Spanish assets within the first years of their relocation.
+The Comunidad de Madrid approved in November 2024 Ley 4/2024, de 20 de noviembre (BOCM-20241128-1), which added art.
+17 bis to Decreto Legislativo 1/2010 (the consolidated Madrid IRPF text).
+This article introduces a regional investment deduction specifically targeted at new residents in the Comunidad de Madrid who invest in certain categories of qualifying Spanish assets within the first years of their relocation.

-The deduction is technically structured around the regional IRPF quota: the tranche of income tax corresponding to the Comunidad de Madrid.
-In the Spanish IRPF system, the total rate is split between a national component — fixed by the central State, applicable throughout the territory — and a regional component — set by each community, which can vary significantly between regions.
-For taxpayers combining the Beckham regime with the Mbappé Law, the deduction operates on the regional share of the quota, reducing the overall effective rate.
+The deduction is technically structured as a 20% deduction on the value of qualifying investments and operates on the regional IRPF component.
+In the Spanish IRPF system, the total rate is split between a national component — fixed by the central State — and a regional component set by each community.
+For taxpayers combining the Beckham regime with the Mbappé Law, the deduction reduces the regional component of the liability, lowering the overall effective rate.

 Interaction with Article 93 IRPF Act (Beckham Law)